madhavambati/Convolutional-Neural-Network-with-Numpy/README.md

 - OutputLayer - 10×1

 ## Training the Network:
 Initially the weights are set to random.
 To make for a smoother training process, we initialize each filter with a mean of 0 and a standard deviation of 1.
+During Forward Feed [RELU](https://medium.com/the-theory-of-everything/understanding-activation-functions-in-neural-networks-9491262884e0) non-linearity is used at every layer, loss has been calculated.
+The gradients for each layer are defined.
+[Adams optimizer](https://machinelearningmastery.com/adam-optimization-algorithm-for-deep-learning/) is used to optimise the cost function.
+Adam is an adaptive learning rate optimization algorithm that’s been designed specifically for training deep neural networks.
+A better explanation of Adam found [here](https://machinelearningmastery.com/adam-optimization-algorithm-for-deep-learning/).

 ## Installation:
 Use the following commands to install the model in your machine.
 The network is already trained and the parameters are saved in [params.pkl](https://github.com/madhavambati/Convolutional-Neural-Network-with-Numpy/blob/master/model/params.pkl) file.
 You can train the network yourself or you can use it by running [predict.py](https://github.com/madhavambati/Convolutional-Neural-Network-with-Numpy/blob/master/model/predict.py) file, don't forget to save your testing image in [model_images](https://github.com/madhavambati/Convolutional-Neural-Network-with-Numpy/tree/master/images_model) directory.